M7madG3ber/laravel-queue/README.md

-#  Send Email in Background Using Laravel Queue
+#  Send Emails in Background Using Laravel Queue

 ## Installation
 - Add Queue Driver in .env file `database` Or `redis`